rithikha/policyloop/docs/local-hardhat.md

 Use one of the funded Hardhat accounts for the publisher wallet.
 Upsert reviewer and auditor accounts via `PublisherRegistry.upsertMember` so that the attestation panel in the UI can submit approvals.

+## 5. (Optional) Run the automated ingest script

+When the `ingest-moev` service (see issues/03-services.md) is ready, run it against the same Hardhat node to fetch MOENV data, hash/sign it, and publish proofs automatically.
+The service will reuse the publisher key and contract addresses you set in `.env.local`.

 You can now exercise the full manual publish → attest → verify workflow against the local network.
 To reset the environment, stop the node, restart `npx hardhat node`, and rerun the deploy script.